Ileyk/Poisson/README.md

-WTF
-# Poisson
+# Poisson 2D
-Solvers for Poisson equation
+Solvers for Poisson equation in 2D

-This is an elementary 1D Cartesian framework to implement, validate and benchmark solvers for Poisson equation
+The goal is now to extend the Laplacian to 2D grids compatible w/ the BiCGSTAB solver